Qiskit/RFCs/####-release_cycle.md

 ### QPY support

 A new major release `X` has support to dump on QPY in the same version than the final minor version `X-1`.
 This allows `X` to dump QPY that can be loaded with `X-1`.
 Minor releases can increase the version of QPY but should always support the QPY version in the final minor release of `X-1` until the end-of-life of `X-1`.

+### Pre-releases

+The pre-release model from the `0.*`-release cycle will continue in the same way.
+Two weeks before the release of a minor `X.Y`, a release candidate `X.Yrc0` will be released as a pre-release.
+The final minor release might be except for that release candidate release, as it does not include new features.

+### Feature, deprecation, and removal proposal deadline

+Two weeks before the pre-release or a minor release, what ever is before, there will be a feature, deprecation, and removal proposal deadline.
+That means that any PR with addition, removal, or modification on the public API needs to be ready for review in the Qiskit repository before that date.
+Exceptions might apply at consideration of the Qiskit core team.

 ### Suggested upgrade path